Midnapore College: Facilities

 Different types of facilities are available in the college.
 Students who cannot undergo formal studies, can pursue bachelor and postgraduate degree from distance education centre of Indira Gandhi National Open University.
 Basic science research takes place in the Midnapore College centre for Scientific Culture which is set up by the Indian Association of Physics Teachers.
 N. C. Rana sky observation centre was established for study of astronomy.
 This sky observation centre is also served as weather prediction centre of Midnapore district.
 Midnapore college library has large number of collections for which it may be used as a research centre.

 Achievements

-Midnapore college has been identified for "Colleges with Potential for Excellence" (CPE) for XI Plan (Phase-III) by University Grants Commission in 2010.
+Midnapore College has been identified for "Colleges with Potential for Excellence" (CPE) for XI Plan (Phase-III) by University Grants Commission in 2010.

-University Grants Commission has given Midnapore College an "Autonomous" status.
-It is only the fourth college in West Bengal to be granted the status after St Xavier's College, Ramkrishna Mission, Narendrapur and RKM, Belur.
-The college from 2014 to 2015 session is allowed to frame its own curricula and conduct their own examinations.
-The results too are being published by the college themselves.
-Only the marksheet will be published with the approval of Vidyasagar University.
+University Grants Commission has also given Midnapore College an autonomous status.
+It is only the fourth college in West Bengal to have been granted the status after St Xavier's College, Ramkrishna Mission, Narendrapur and Belur.
+The college, from 2014 to 2015 session, started to frame their own curricula and conduct their own examinations.
+The results too are published by the college themselves.
+Only the marksheet that is provided to students are now published with the approval of Vidyasagar University.